 The Where's My Refund? and Where's My Amended Return? tools are available on IRS.gov.
 The Where's My Refund? tool is also available on the IRS2Go mobile application.
-As of March 4, 2023, the IRS reported 5.2 million active users for the IRS2Go application.
-The IRS has planned enhancements for these online tools to include tailoring messages with information about common fraud and error conditions, enabling taxpayers to initiate a refund trace, and expanding the tool to five additional languages.
-The IRS stated that these enhancements will not take effect for the 2023 Filing Season and that implementation of the enhancements is dependent on funding resource availability.
+13 As of May 4, 2023, the IRS reported 7.3 million active users for the IRS2Go application.
+The IRS is planning enhancements for these online tools as part of its Strategic Operating Plan objectives to dramatically improve services to taxpayers to help them meet their obligations.
+IRS management indicated they will begin implementing enhancements for the 2024 Filing Season.
+For example, the IRS plans to modernize the Where's My Refund? tool to create a consistent experience for taxpayers when they access other IRS applications, such as online accounts, or when they call the telephone line.
+This will also include tailored messages with information about common fraud and error conditions.
+Similar enhancements are planned for the Where's My Amended Return? tool for the 2025 Filing Season.